 This implies that an algorithm would be capable of introspecting about its own existence.
 A string of math on a very large blackboard would perceive the color red, and feel pain.
 It’s a provocative idea, but don’t expect to find this formulated with a QED at the end.
 As the constant artistic motifs suggest, GEB isn’t a hard science book.
 This is probably why people actually read it.

 GEB is filled with illustrations, games, puzzles, and – most notoriously – dialogues inspired by Lewis Carroll.
 Some of these are astonishingly creative.
-The passage about the crab canon made me stop reading, because I wanted to take a moment to enjoy the thing I’d just put into my brain.
+The passage about the crab canon made me stop reading for a moment, because it was incredible, and I wanted to be able to remember it instead of immediately forgetting.
 It was mind expanding.
 Nearly mind-exploding.

 When the nun Chiyono studied Zen under Bukko of Engaku she was unable to attain the fruits of meditation for a long time.
 At last one moonlit night she was carrying water in an old pail bound with bamboo.
 The bamboo broke and the bottom fell out of the pail, and at that moment Chiyono was set free!
 In commemoration, she wrote a poem: